phronmophobic/clj-cef/README.md

 ## Easy ways to crash the JVM

-- Call Cef functions before preparing or initializing cef funcions
+- Call Cef functions before preparing or initializing cef
-- Calling cef function on the wrong thread
+- Calling a cef function on the wrong thread
 - Passing data to cef that may be garbage collected before it's done being used
 - Holding onto data that may be freed
 - Pay careful attention to the expected return types of callbacks.